getify/foi-lang/README.md

 | log | + 6, 12 ||;            // 18
 ```

-One main reason for the optional expression-evaluation form is that it allows for partial-application (left-to-right) by providing fewer arguments than the arity of the function:
+One main reason for the optional evaluation-expression form is that it allows for partial-application (left-to-right) by providing fewer arguments than the arity of the function:

 ```c
 | | + 6 | 12 |;                // 18